Jessie Brewer: Reception

 Jessie Brewer is regarded as one of the integral aspects of the early years of General Hospital.
 Gary Warner, author of General Hospital: The Complete Scrapbook, told the Los Angeles Times in 1995: "A lot of people don't even know how important a character [Jessie] was.
 Pivotal for exactly 15 years.
 From 1963 to the late '70s, Jessie was it.
 She got me into soaps.
 I just remember being mesmerized by her eyes, those sad eyes.
 Anything and everything that could possibly go wrong in her life went wrong."

+In 2023, Charlie Mason from Soaps She Knows placed Jessie #7 on his ranked list of General Hospital's 40+ Greatest Characters of All Time, commenting that "Steve Hardy's stalwart right-hand woman was the all-time most-tortured soap-opera martyr.
+Emily McLaughlin's dedicated nurse never ceased to volunteer her big heart for breaking."
+The following year, Mason placed Jessie 38th on his ranked list of Soaps' 40 Most Iconic Characters of All Time, writing, "Elizabeth Webber may think she's got it rough.
+But she's got nothing on the beleaguered nurse that Emily McLaughlin played from 1963–91."